Windows Autopilot networking requirements

 In environments that have more restrictive internet access, or for those that require authentication before internet access can be obtained, additional configuration may be required to whitelist access to the needed services.
 For additional details about each of these services and their specific requirements, review the following details:

 Windows Autopilot Deployment Service (and Windows Activation).
-After a network connection is in place, each Windows 10 device will contact the Windows Autopilot Deployment Service using the same services used for Windows Activation.
-See the following link for details:
+After a network connection is in place, each Windows 10 device will contact the Windows Autopilot Deployment Service.
+With Windows 10 builds 18204 and above, the following URLs are used:

 Azure Active Directory.
 User credentials are validated by Azure Active Directory, then the device may also be joined to Azure Active Directory.
 See the following link for more information:

 Intune.
 Once authenticated, Azure Active Directory will trigger the enrollment of the device into the Intune MDM service.
 See the following link for details:

 Windows Update.
 During the OOBE process, as well as after the Windows 10 OS is fully configured, the Windows Update service is leveraged to retrieve needed updates.